Rose Vestments and IHS Design Index

 The description of the Verona Tapestry states:

-In spite of its name, this is a multi-coloured Indo-Portuguese design of the 18th Century.
+Despite its name, this is a multi-colored Indo-Portuguese design of the 18th Century.

 The birds have a symbolic significance, they are the mediators between Heaven and Earth